Egg Allergy and Influenza Vaccination

 Severe allergic reactions to vaccination are very rare

 The risk of a severe allergic reaction (anaphylaxis) to inactivated influenza vaccine is similar to other vaccines, and estimated at 1.35 per million doses.
+If anaphylaxis is suspected, a review by an allergy or vaccine specialist is recommended to confirm the diagnosis and provide advice on vaccination.

 Minor short lived side effects from vaccination are common